paontuus/pushnotifications-React/README.md

 Put firebase-messaging-sw.js into your public folder, put initNotification.js and firebaseConfig.js into your utils folder ( or equivalent of what you use ).

 ### How to configure
 Put your Firebase credentials into firebaseConfig.js and into firebase-messaging-sw.js.
-Import and call the function inside initNotifications.
+Import and call the function inside initNotifications from your index.js/app.js.

 ### How to use
 Send a CURL commando with your fcm auth key and the firebase token that will be generated in the console when the website is loaded (use and handle that token for your own needs).